 These all go toward figuring out how much car insurance costs.
 In 2020, the national average cost of an annual car insurance premium was $1,548.2 Now, if you only meet your state’s minimum requirements for auto insurance (like having liability and nothing else), then your premium would be a lot lower than the average above.

 If you include collision and comprehensive coverages, your premium will bump up a bit.
 But it’s when you add more of the other coverages like roadside assistance, rental reimbursement and breakdown cover that you’ll see your premium really creep up.

 Basically, if you can get full coverage insurance at a good rate, go for it.
 Liability is a must, and you need adequate auto coverage in general.

 If your state also requires you to have other coverages like uninsured/underinsured motorist coverage or PIP, then you’ll also need to add those to your plan.
 Your agent may recommend these as well

 Full coverage insurance includes the three most important types of coverage we recommend: liability, comprehensive and collision coverage.

 For anything else that isn’t required, you should weigh your situation to see if you need it.

 Now for some good news: There are other ways to save money on your auto insurance premiums!
 Here are three:

-Shop around for car insurance with the help of independent agents.
+- Shop around for car insurance with the help of independent insurance agents.
 You’ll be surprised at the savings you could make!

 Want to know if you have the right car insurance?
 Download our free Car Guide today!